stve/instapaper/README.md

 ## Usage

-Instapaper offers full support for all methods exposed through the Full API.
-Note that Instapaper does not support the request-token/authorize workflow.
-To obtain an access token, use the `access_token` method.
+This library offers full support for all methods exposed through Instapaper's Full API.
+Note that Instapaper's API does not support the request-token/authorize workflow.
+To obtain an access token, use the `token` method.

+## Changes in 1.0.0

+If you've used earlier versions of this library, a lot has changed in version `1.x`.
+While not a total rewrite, I've changed a number of things based on my experience writing API libraries:

+* swapped out Faraday for http.rb
+* responses now return custom classes instead of Hashie::Rash objects
+* most API methods are more clear as to their behavior (i.e., `#star_bookmark` instead of just `#star`)
+* module-based configuration ane invocation has been removed, you'll now need to instantiate an `Instapaper::Client` instead (see usage below)

+Also new in `1.x`

+* Updates for version 1.1 of Instapaper's API
+* Support for Highlights API

 ## Configuration